strangerstudios/pmpro-membership-maps/readme.txt

 Please visit our premium support site at https://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==

+= 0.6 - 2023-10-12 =
+* ENHANCEMENT: Improved accessibility for screen readers. (@michaelbeil)
+* ENHANCEMENT: Added 'max_zoom' attribute to the shortcode for how far the zoom is limited on the map.
+Accepts a value of 0-18. (@JarrydLong)
+* ENHANCEMENT: Added support for Multiple Memberships Per User. (@dparker1005)

 = 0.5 - 2022-09-22 =
 * ENHANCEMENT: Test the API request whenever saving a new API Key to ensure it's all setup correctly.